 Atelectasis may be the result of a blocked airway (obstructive) or of pressure from outside the lung (nonobstructive).

-Almost everyone who undergoes surgery has some atelectasis from anesthesia.
-Anesthesia changes the dynamics of airflow within the lungs, the absorption of gases and pressures, all of which combine to cause some degree of collapse of the tiny air sacs (alveoli) in your lungs.
-It is particularly prominent after heart bypass surgery.
+Almost everyone who has surgery has some atelectasis from anesthesia.
+Anesthesia changes your regular pattern of breathing and the absorption of gases and pressures, which may combine to cause some degree of collapse of the tiny air sacs (alveoli) in your lungs.
+Atelectasis is particularly prominent after heart bypass surgery.

 - Mucus plug.
-Accumulation of mucus in your airways, often occurring during and after surgery because you can't cough, is the most common cause of atelectasis.
+Accumulation of mucus in your airways, often occurring during and after surgery because you can't cough, is a common cause of atelectasis.
 Drugs given during surgery make the lungs inflate less fully than usual, so normal secretions collect in the airways.
 Suctioning the lungs during surgery helps clear away these secretions, but they may continue to build up afterward.
-This is why it's important to breathe and cough deeply during your recovery.
-Expanding the lungs gets air around the mucus plugs and makes them easier to cough out.
-Mucus plugs also are common in people with cystic fibrosis and during severe asthma attacks.
+Mucus plugs also are common in children, people with cystic fibrosis and during severe asthma attacks.

 - Foreign body.
-Children are most likely to inhale an object, such as a peanut or small toy part, into their lungs.
+Atelectasis is common in children who have inhaled an object, such as a peanut or small toy part, into their lungs.

 - Tumor in a major airway.
 An abnormal growth can narrow the airway.